Geek-Estate/horizon-landingpage/_posts/2014-07-28-mobile-social-email-newsletter-reader.md

 We are no different.

 One such concept I spent 2-3 months wireframing and validating with potential customers was a mobile, social email newsletter reader.
-We ultimately ended up abandoning the concept in favor of <a href="http://www.horizonapp.co">Horizon</a>, the hospitality exchange platform we are building now.
+We ultimately ended up abandoning the concept in favor of the <a href="http://www.horizonapp.co/blog/horizon-missed-connections/">trusted hospitality exchange concept we are building now</a>.
 That said, I thought I'd walk through the thinking of the prior concept we toyed with (nicknamed "Push"), in the event someone else is working on such an idea and is saved time or money by our learnings.

 <strong>The Thinking</strong>

-The goal we set out to solve is, and always has been, to connect like minded people in person.
-As you know, like minded people you most definitely want to meet exist within groups, networks, and communities.
+The goal we set out to solve is, and always has been, <a href="http://blog.ohheyworld.com/the-story-behind-the-original-idea-of-oh-hey-world/">to connect like minded people in person</a>.
+As you know, like minded people who most definitely want to meet exist within specific groups, networks, and communities.

 I got to thinking -- where are the communities I belong to in my life?
 How do they interact with me?

 Well, duh, they are all my email inbox in the form of newsletters.
 Communities most definitely currently have zero presence on my phone.

 What if we could PUSH all those email newsletters out of your inbox and into a simple, clean reading experience away to consume them on your own terms?
 In the process, add location aware community directories for every newsletter you read allowing you to discover other like minded people nearby.
-Basically, MyBlogLog for email communities in a mobile world...meaning location is enabled by default.
+Basically, MyBlogLog (<a href="http://www.drewmeyersinsights.com/2006/11/20/if-i-were-the-ceo-of-mybloglog-this-would-be-my-strategy/">I was a massive fan</a>) for email communities in a mobile world...meaning location is enabled by default.
 With a big splash of Google Reader thrown on top.

 <strong>Email Publishing Now</strong>